Difference between HADOOP vs RDBMS

 RDBMS stands for the relational database management system.
 It is a database system based on the relational model specified by Edgar F. Codd in 1970.
 The database management software like Oracle server, My SQL, and IBM DB2 are based on the relational database management system.

 The data represented in the RDBMS is in the form of the rows or the tuples.
 This table is basically a collection of related data objects and it consists of columns and rows.
 Normalization plays a crucial role in RDBMS.
 It contains the group of the tables, each table contains the primary key.

 Components of RDBMS

-In RDBMS, a table is a record which is stored as vertically plus horizontally grid form.
+In RDBMS, a table is a record that is stored as vertically plus horizontally grid form.
 It is comprised of a set of fields, such as the name, address, and product of the data.

 The rows in each table represent horizontal values.

 Columns in a table are stored horizontally, each column represents a field of data.

 They are identification tags for each row of data.

 Hadoop and RDBMS have different concepts for storing, processing and retrieving the data/information.
 Hadoop is new in the market but RDBMS is approx. 50 years old.
 As time passes, data is growing in an exponential curve as well as the growing demands of data analysis and reporting.